pfedick/DeckerGame/README.md

 See below on [how to compile](#How-to-compile).

 ## Can you make a release for iOS, Android, Debian, Ubuntu, Fedora,...
-Sorry, but in this moment, that goes above my knowledge and I don't have the time either.
+Sorry, but at this moment, that goes above my knowledge and time.

 But, hey!
 It's open source!
-If you have the knowledge and time, please feel free to make a port and send me a pull request.
+If you have the knowledge and time, please feel free to make a port.

 ## In which language is the game written?

-It is written in my favorite language: C++
+It is written in C++.

 I use  the [Simple DirectMedia Layer](https://www.libsdl.org/) library for low level grafix and sound output, but everything else is written by me, including the game engine.

 ## When will it come out?
+It's already some kind of "out" :-)

+The game is still in development, but I make regular preview releases (see my [GitHub](https://github.com/pfedick/DeckerGame/releases) page).
+You can also compile the latest version on your own (see below).

+## When is it finished?

-I don't know.
+Good question, honest answer: I don't know.
 This is one of my hobbies, but I have others, too :-) Maybe I will never finish it or decide to do something else.
 We will see...

-But hey, you can already play the game!
-See below, on how to compile it on your own, or download a preview version on [GitHub](https://github.com/pfedick/DeckerGame/releases).

 ## Known issues and limitations
 I have three different systems available for developing and testing, but they all have in common, that display resoltion is around 1920 x 1080 pixel with a framerate of 60.
 I give my best to support other resoltions and frame rates, but I have limited possibilities to test.
 - on systems with framerate other than 60, strange things can happen
 - on systems with framerates lower than 30, everything will get slower and the physics engine will start to fail
 - on monitors with resolutions other than 1920 x 1080, the output will be scaled up or down
-- on resolutions lower than 1920 x 1080 the ui of the editor won't fit on the screen, on higher resolutions the ui will get smaller

 How to avoid issues with different resolutions:
 - when playing in a window, resize the window to a size of 1920 x 1080 pixel